- Jai Simha, Middle Class Abbayi(MCA) & Hello: Final Box Office Collections

 Nandamuri Balakrishna is all over the screen and looks very energetic as usual.
 He is terrific in action blocks and captivates attention with his usual sway of dialogue delivery.

 Nayanthara is gorgeous and has a meaty role than the other female leads in the movie.
 Haripriya and Natasha Doshi fail to impress.

 JP Reddy is wasted, while the comedy tracks by Brahmandam fails to tickle the funny bone as they seem to be written more for Tamil comedians.

 Prakash Raj is good in his pivotal role while the other cast are adequate.

 One of the major takeaways of the movie is the songs, the music director, Chiranthan Bhatt manages to impress one and all with his appealing songs and background music.

 Story and dialogues by Ratnam are not too commendable as he seemed to have taken the safe bet of just catering services to the masses, especially to Balakrishna's fans.

 KS Ravikumar's story and screenplay are good for Balakrishna's fans but seem to be old fashioned for the contemporary age.
 Cinematography is adequate while editing is choppy.
 Production values are rich by C. Kalyan.

-The movie is a gratifying ride for Balakrishna's fans who would enjoy throughout with his antics while the same is touch and go for normal movie lovers.
+The movie is a gratifying ride for all Balakrishna's fans who would enjoy his antics in the movie while the same cannot be said for normal movie lovers.